influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withSubPath(subPath)
 ```

-SubPath allows an artifact to be sourced from a subpath within the specified source
+"SubPath allows an artifact to be sourced from a subpath within the specified source"

 ## obj spec.templateDefaults.data.source.artifactPaths.archive

-ArchiveStrategy describes how to archive files/directory when saving artifacts
+"ArchiveStrategy describes how to archive files/directory when saving artifacts"

 ### fn spec.templateDefaults.data.source.artifactPaths.archive.withNone